 THE INTELLIGENCE CHALLENGE: Are you contextually intelligent?
 Can you quickly and intuitively recognize and diagnose the dynamic contextual variables inherent in a business situation or a market opportunity?
 Can you intentionally adjust your behavior to exert appropriate influence in that context?

 Contextually intelligent leaders need to be able to diagnose the multi-dimensional complexity of contextual factors inherent in a situation, such as global supply chains.
 They must adjust, both intentionally and intuitively, their behavior to make decisions in context.
 They must be able to handle all the external, internal, interpersonal and intrapersonal factors that contribute to the uniqueness of each situation and circumstance.
 They must transform data into useful information, and convert information into knowledge, and assimilate that knowledge into practice.
-And they must extract wisdom from different experiences.
+And they must extract wisdom [not just understanding or knowledge or awareness] from different experiences.

 STRATEGIC PLANNING VS STRATEGIC INTENT: